HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 - The **worker** clause enables the partition across workers, and each worker has num_worker.
 - The **vector** clause enables the vectorization of the loop, and ....

+num_gangs: Controls how many parallel gangs are created.
+num_workers: Controls how many workers are created in each gang.
-the vector length indicates how many data elements can be operated on
+vector_length: Controls the vector length on each worker. the vector length indicates how many data elements can be operated on

 different gangs operate independently.